 • In a private mediation, since both parties have direct input into defining the terms of their settlement agreement, outcomes are certain and guaranteed.

-• Collaborative divorce process can be risky because if agreement cannot successfully be reached on all relevant issues, the lawyers will be disqualified from representing the parties.
+• Collaborative divorce process can be risky because if agreement cannot successfully be reached on all outstanding issues, the lawyers will be disqualified from representing the parties.

 The spouses would then need to start over again and each would need to hire their own new divorce attorney as they proceed into the litigation process.